Moving to the Netherlands checklist

 With a Dutch SIM, it’s easy to stay connected with your new colleagues and friends.
 If you want to use certain services in the Netherlands, such as opening a bank account, Tikkie, or taking out health insurance, it is worth switching to a Dutch number.

 TOSS makes it easy for you as an expat moving in the Netherlands.
 We help you with all the preparations and documents before your big move.
 We offer wide range of services such as immigration, registering at the municipality (BSN), finding a place to stay, furniture rental, and you name it.
 Want us to arrange an airport pick-up?
-We can definitely do that and many more too!
+We can definitely do that and much more too!

 Want to know more or need help?
 Contact us!